 - Cats may be purebred (with or without papers), household pets or of mixed breeding. - All cats must be under daily care, feeding, and supervision of the member from March 1 of the current year.
 Kittens must be at least four months of age by fair exhibit time. - Up to 3 cats per exhibitor may be shown.
-Cats must be in place by 9:45 a.m. with judging to begin at 10:00 am.
+Cats must be in place by 8:45 AM with judging to begin at 9:00 AM.
 Late entries will not be accepted without prior notice to Superintendent by the Exhibitor. - A cat will be disqualified if any of the following are found: ear mites, fleas or lice, or an unhealthy or unthrifty general condition.
 No diseased animal will be allowed to show. - The fair requires all cats be immunized for distemper and rabies.
 As proof, a certificate of immunization against distemper and rabies must be shown prior to the cat being displayed or in show competition.
 Distemper inoculation must have been administered between the dates of July 24, of the previous year and July 2, of the current year. - Cats are to be brought to the fair in a carrier or a harness.

 Display cages will be provided; however, each member must provide his own cage drapes and feeding equipment. - Members will be required to bring their own animals to the judging table.
-Members are highly encouraged to wear long sleeves to prevent injury. - Judging will include general appearance and condition, temperament and proper handling, hair, coat, paws, nails and body build. - Cats must have either a harness, or a collar and leash on when being judged. - Cat cage decoration theme will be announced in the June 4-H newsletter.
-Watch for details.
-If cages are being decorated, cage decorations must be in place by 10:00 and remain in place until the end of the Cat Show.
+Members are highly encouraged to wear long sleeves to prevent injury. - Judging will include general appearance and condition, temperament and proper handling, hair, coat, paws, nails and body build. - Cats must have either a harness, or a collar and leash on when being judged. - Cat cage decoration theme for 2024 is "Favorite Food."

+If cages are being decorated, cage decorations must be in place by 9AM and remain in place until the end of the Cat Show.
 An Award of Excellence will be awarded for the Best Cat Cage Decoration. - All male cats over age 8 months must be altered.
 (Neutered) - Trophies awarded for Best of Show & Reserve Best of Show.

-Premiums : Blue Red White Pink Classes A-F \$2.00 \$1.75 \$1.50 \$1.25
+Premiums:BlueRedWhitePinkClasses A-F\$2.00\$1.75\$1.50\$1.25